Ford Dagenham

 Ford Dagenham is a major automotive factory located in Dagenham, London, operated by the Ford of Britain subsidiary of Ford Motor Company.
 The plant opened in 1931 and has produced 10,980,368 cars and more than 39,000,000 engines in its history.
 It covers around 475 acres and has received over £800 million of capital investment since 2000.

 Vehicle assembly ceased at the plant in 2002, but it continues as a major production site with capacity to assemble 1.4 million engines a year.
 In 2008, the plant produced around 1,050,000 engines and was the largest producer of Ford diesel engines globally.
 It was announced in October 2012 that the stamping plant at Dagenham would close in summer 2013 with the loss of 1,000 jobs.
 Employment at the plant peaked at around 40,000 workers in 1953.

-Following the change to only building engines it now employs around 2,000 people.
+Following the change to only building engines, it now employs around 2,000 people.

 History

 Origins to 1945

 Planning of the Dagenham plant began in the early 1920s, a time when lorries were small and road networks little developed.
 In the UK, bulk supplies were still delivered by water transport, so the Dagenham plant, like the Ford Trafford Park plant which it would replace, needed good water access.
 Dagenham on the southern estuarial edge of Essex offered the prospect of a deepwater port which would allow for bulk deliveries of coal and steel on a far larger scale than the barges of the Manchester Ship Canal could manage at the old plant.
 In 1924, Ford Motor Company purchased land in the Dagenham marshes for £167,700.

 The Dagenham plant began producing Fordson tractors in 1933.
-This was originally the task of the plant in Cork City, Ireland (the first purpose built Ford manufacturing plant to be located outside of the United States), however, following the establishment of the Irish Free State (which broke away from the United Kingdom) in December 1922, the British government imposed a tariff on the import of Free State manufactured goods into Great Britain.
+This was originally the task of the plant in Cork City, Ireland (the first purpose-built Ford manufacturing plant to be located outside of the United States), however, following the establishment of the Irish Free State (which broke away from the United Kingdom) in December 1922, the British government imposed a tariff on the import of Free State manufactured goods into Great Britain.
 This made the production cost of Ford machinery for the British tractor market largely un-economical.
-All tractors assembled in Cork City were instead shipped to the USA for distribution, with production of tractors suspended in this plant from 1923-1928.
+All tractors assembled in Cork City were instead shipped to the US for distribution, with production of tractors suspended in this plant from 1923 to 1928.
 While production of Fordson tractors resumed in Cork City in 1928, this function was moved permanently from the Cork City plant to the Dagenham plant in Greater London, England, in 1933.

 On 17 May 1929, Edsel Ford marked the start of construction on the site by cutting the first turf in the marshes.
 Construction on the site continued for 28 months and required around 22,000 concrete piles to be driven down through the clay of the marshland site to adequately support a factory that from the start was planned to incorporate its own steel foundry and coal-fired power station.